UK Announces AI System For Pakistan Designed To Detect, Track Early Forest Fires: Jane Marriott - UrduPoint

 The High Commissioner highlighted the ongoing collaboration between the UK and Pakistan under the Financial Accelerator program.
 "The UK is supporting eight different projects, eight innovative Pakistani enterprises in a climate-friendly way," she explained.

-Responding to a question about the financial components of support for the floods, she said two significant aspects including involved immediate humanitarian assistance, with millions of Pounds contributed for urgent humanitarian needs.
-For the longer term, she said a focus on health care and education.
+Responding to a question about the financial components of support for the floods, she said two significant aspects including immediate humanitarian assistance, with millions of Pounds contributed for urgent humanitarian needs.
+For the longer term, she said the focus was on health care and education.

-Discussing King Charles III's involvement in COP28, she said that King will make one of the opening speeches at COP28 because as “we have said, it's a matter that's very, very dear to his heart.
+Discussing King Charles III's involvement in the United Nations Climate Change Conference (COP28), she said that King will make one of the opening speeches at the COP28 because as “we have said, it's a matter that's very, very dear to his heart.

 ”

-She said, the UK will be focusing on three main areas around trying to keep the climate increase at 1.5%.
+She said, the UK will be focusing on three main areas including the efforts to keep the increase in global temperature at 1.5%.
 It's a difficult, task, but we have to do it she added.

 “We'll be looking to build resilience with our partners across the globe, including here in Pakistan.
 And we'll also be trying to halt and reverse the biodiversity loss.
 Both the UK and Kenya are members of 30 by 30, trying to protect 30% of our land and our oceans by 2030” she added.

-“What I'd really like to see here is space and the right sort of regulations and environment for private sector because I think a private sector led growth for a Pakistan will be incredibly successful” she added.
+“What I'd really like to see here is space and the right sort of regulations and environment for the private sector because I think a private sector-led growth for a Pakistan will be incredibly successful” she added.